czhou578/Wordament-Wordle-v2/my-app/errors.md

   - ncu -u to update all the dependencies in package.json

 - must have all the proper scripts set up in package.json before adding new ones in .yml file.

+- webpack cannot resolve URI error (with favicon.ico and manifest.json)

+  - just make sure the file paths in dist folder and the regular index.html are the same for both files.

+- ?? can be used in jsx expression as a conditional, never knew that.